pwatson100/alienrpg/README.md

 - Functionality is not complete with plenty of work remaining.
 - If you find any issues or have any feedback please let me know.
+- I have added limited language support for Swedish and German.

 ### VTT Support:

 Tested with the following virtual table top platforms:

-- Foundry VTT v0.5.7.
+- Foundry VTT v0.6.0.

-Note: The following modules are required with Foundry VTT:
+### Note: The following modules are required with Foundry VTT:

 - Foundry VTT Dice So nice https://gitlab.com/riccisi/foundryvtt-dice-so-nice.